 System Usage Gas (the sum of compressor fuel and unaccounted for gas), and linepack adjustments made through trading constitute a further operating expense consideration.
+This is dealt with separately in the General Terms and Conditions.

 Compressor fuel for Reference Services is provided by CMS.
 However, fuel costs are proportioned across all pipeline users and charged to them periodically as an item which is separate from transport tariff.
 Therefore, fuel costs are not included in tariff determination.